 Book Tickets Online

-Since its opening in 2010, Broughshane Waterfowl Pond is now teeming with waterfowl and other wildlife.
+Since opening, Broughshane Waterfowl Pond is now teeming with waterfowl and other wildlife.
 It is one of only two places in the world where all seven species of swan can be found.
 These range from the small Black necked to the large trumpeter Swan.

 Come along and enjoy the tranquillity of the ponds and surrounding woodland.
 You can take walks in the woodland or riverside way and spot the fairy village.
 You can explore the bug trail and Butterfly corner.
 You can even visit the Giant’s Yarn where you can take part in storytelling or arrange a storyteller for group visits.